*SAVE MONEY AND REDUCE TAXES

 VA Priority Groups

-Group 6: Veterans of World War I; veterans seeking care solely for certain conditions associated with exposure to radiation; for any illness associated with combat service in a war after the Gulf War or during a period of hostility after Nov.
-11, 1998; for any illness associated with participation in tests conducted by the Department of Defense (DoD) as part of Project 112/Project SHAD; and veterans with zero percent service-connected disabilities who are receiving disability compensation benefits.
+6. Veterans seeking care solely for certain conditions associated with exposure to radiation; for any illness associated with combat service in a war after the Gulf War or during a period of hostility after Nov.
+11, 1998; for any illness associated with participation in tests conducted by the Department of Defense (DoD) as part of Project 112/Project SHAD; veterans who served in the Republic of Vietnam between January 9, 1962 and May 7, 1975, and veterans with zero percent service-connected disabilities who are receiving disability compensation benefits.

 Download the complete VA Benefits Guide